https://invisible-island.net/ncurses/man/

 by erasing or scrolling operations, see curs_bkgd(3x).

 o COLOR_YELLOW is actually brown.
-To get yellow, use COLOR_YELLOW
+To get yellow, combine

-o The A_BLINK attribute should in theory cause the background to go
+o The A_BLINK attribute should in theory make the background bright.

-bright.
-This often fails to work, and even some cards for which it
+This often fails to work, and even VGA controllers for which it

-mostly works (such as the Paradise and compatibles) do the wrong
+mostly works, such as those from Paradise and compatibles, do the

-thing when you try to set a bright "yellow" background (you get a
+wrong thing when you try to set a bright "yellow" background -- you

 EXTENSIONS

-The functions marked as extensions were designed for ncurses(3x), and
+The functions marked as extensions originated in ncurses, and are not

-are not found in SVr4 curses, 4.4BSD curses, or any other previous
+found in SVr4 curses, 4.4BSD curses, or any other previous curses

 PORTABILITY